uswds/uswds-site/_components/form-controls/12-time-picker.md

 {:.usa-content-list}

 - **Initialization properties.** The following properties update the component during initialization.
 These properties must be set before the component is initialized in order to have an effect.
-These are specfic to time picker but this also transforms into a <a href="{{ site.baseurl }}/form-controls/#combo-box">combo box</a> instance.
-You can reference it's docs for more information.
+These are specific to time picker but this also transforms into a <a href="{{ site.baseurl }}/form-controls/#combo-box">combo box</a> instance.
+Reference the combo box documentation for more information.

 {% include settings-table-flex.html
   content=page.initProps